-SEEK: Press the forward or reverse arrow to go to the next higher or lower station.
+SEEK: Press the right or left arrow to go to the next higher or lower station and stay there.

 PUSHBUTTONS: The four numbered pushbuttons let you return to your favorite stations.
-You can set up to 21 stations (seven AM, seven FM1 and seven FM2).
+You can set up to 21 stations (seven AM, seven FM1, and seven FM2).

-- Press AM-FM to select the band. - Find the station you want by using TUNE or SEEK. - Press SET until the word SET appears on the display. - Press and release one of the four numbered buttons, within five seconds. - Whenever you press that numbered button, the station you set will return.

-In addition to the four stations set as above, up to three additional stations may be preset on each band by pressing two adjoining buttons at the same time.
 Just:

+- Turn the radio on.

+- Press AM-FM to select the band.

+- 3. Tune in the desired station.

+- 4. Press SET.
+(SET will appear on the display.)

+- Press and hold one of the four numbered buttons, within five seconds.
+The sound will mute.
+When it returns, release the button.
+Whenever you press that numbered button, the station you set will return.

+- 6. Repeat the steps for each pushbutton.

+In addition to the four stations already set, up to three more stations may be preset on each band by pressing two adjoining buttons at the same time.
+Just:

-- Tune in the desired station. - Press SET. - Press any two adjoining pushbuttons at the same time (within five seconds). - Whenever you press the same buttons, the station you set will return.
+Tune in the desired station.

+- 2. Press SET.
+(SET will appear on the display.) - Press any two adjoining pushbuttons at the same time, within five seconds.
+The sound will mute.
+When it returns, release the buttons.
+Whenever you press the same buttons, the station you set will return. - 4.
+Repeat the steps for each pair of pushbuttons.

 P.SCAN: Press both SEEK arrows and P.SCAN will appear on the display.
-Use P.SCAN to listen to each or your preset stations for a few seconds.
-The radio will go to the first preset station, stop for a few seconds, then go on to the next preset station (FM1 and FM2).
+Use P.SCAN to listen to each of your preset stations for a few seconds.
+The radio will go to the first preset station stored on your pushbuttons, stop for a few seconds, then go on to the next preset station.
 (If a preset station has weak reception, it will not stop.)
-Press either SEEK arrow, the upper knob or a preset to stop scanning.
+Press either SEEK arrow or the upper knob to stop scanning.

 BASS: Slide the lever up or down to increase or decrease bass.
-The middle position is a detent.

 TREB: Slide the lever up or down to increase or decrease treble.
-The middle position is a detent.
 If a station is weak or noisy, you may want to decrease the treble.

 BAL: Turn the control behind the upper knob to move the sound to the left or right speakers.
-The middle position is a detent and balances the speakers.
+The middle position balances the sound between the speakers.

 FADE: Turn the control behind the lower knob to move the sound to the front or rear speakers.
-The middle position is a detent and balances the speakers.
+The middle position balances the sound between the speakers.